MicrosoftLearning/mslearn-ai-studio/Instructions/Exercises/01-Explore-ai-studio.md

 1. In the Foundry extension pane, in the **Tools** section, select **Model playground** and when prompted, select the **gpt-4.1** model.

-    An interactuve playground in which you can test the model is opened in Visual Studio Code.
+    An interactive playground in which you can test the model is opened in Visual Studio Code.

     ![Screenshot of the model playground in Visual Studio Code.](../media/vscode-model-playground.png)